 My daughter is mildly dyslexic and when I realized this, I brought it to the attention of the experienced teacher who was our guide when we homeschooled through a charter school.
 He told me that there is no cure for dyslexia and that I could test her if I needed the peace of mind, but more than likely she would just need extra time with things like letter sounds and memorization.
 In the long-run, she would need to learn how to advocate for herself and cope with her own processing style.

-Some parents might want to get an official diagnosis, while others may prefer to avoid a label.
+Some parents might want to get an official diagnosis right away, while others may prefer to avoid a label.
 My approach was to hold off panicking and wait until she turned eight so that I could eliminate the question of developmental readiness and maintain the positive, non anxious relationship with reading.
 By the time she was seven she was reading without any frustration and went on to become and avid reader and writer in her later elementary years.

 There are tests that can be done very early to help you determine whether your child has signs of dyslexia and many reading specialists advocate for these tests to be done early so that risks can be mitigated right away.
 This could be important in a classroom environment where the pace is set and a child with a reading difference will be left behind, confused and distressed.
-For a self-paced homeschooling environment, it’s not as big of a factor.
+For or a self-paced homeschooling environment, it’s not as big of a factor.

 How Do I Teach A Child To Read?